-The work of the St. Johns River Water Management District is focused on four main core missions.
+The mission of the St. Johns River Water Management District is “to protect our natural resources and support Florida’s growth by ensuring the sustainable use of Florida’s water for the benefit of the people of the District and the state.”
+To meet that mission/vision statement, the district’s daily work is focused on four main core missions.
 These core missions guide the work of the district’s staff for the benefit of all residents in the district’s 18-county service area.
 Learn more about district projects.

 The district works to address water quality issues through a variety of activities, including cost-share projects with local governments, aquatic systems restoration and protection projects; permitting; land acquisition and management activities.
 Strategies to protect and restore water quality include a commitment to comprehensive monitoring to guide impairment determinations, manage restoration projects and evaluate effectiveness.
 These efforts are closely coordinated with many partners, including the Florida Department of Environmental Protection’s total maximum daily load (TMDL) and basin management action plan (BMAP) programs.

 The district works with the state’s other water management districts, Florida Department of Environmental Protection, local governments and stakeholders to address water supply on a regional basis.
 Using detailed hydrologic data, the district sets minimum flows and levels for rivers, lakes and springs to ensure that water use does not cause significant harm to these important resources.
 The district and partners investigate, develop and implement supplemental (alternative) water supply projects.
 The district’s planning process is ongoing and plans are continually updated to reflect current and projected conditions, such as changes in anticipated population growth or decline that may result in changes to how much water a region will need and where the water may come from to meet those needs.
 Water conservation is a key component of ensuring an adequate water supply.